malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 * Also, in the brain the data state may be stored in one particular set of neurons, while the processor is a different set of neurons.
 So which set of neurons is conscious?
 Or more accurately, which set of neurons has phenomenal experience?

-* Lastly, given that consciousness can apparently be produced with such a simple data state and processor in a simple cyclic relationship, surely there could be many such simple cyclic regions within even a single brain.
+* Lastly, given that consciousness can apparently be produced with such a simple data state and processor in a simple cyclic relationship, surely there could be many such simple cyclic regions within a single brain.
 Perhaps the left and right hemispheres of the brain are examples of this.
 Why does such a brain not experience multiple consciousnesses?

 This is the classic explanatory gap between what can and cannot be described about our subject experience through physicalist mechanistic processes, and which Chalmers refers to as the "hard problem" of consciousness.
 But I think these questions are better characterised as an "intuitional gap": theories of consciousness exist that support it being an entirely physical phenomenon, and yet our intuitions about consciousness make it hard for us to accept that a simple physical explanation is sufficient.
-For example, this has lead many to assume a metaphysical explanation is necessary.
-Ned Block beautifully summarised this intuitional gap in "The Harder Problem of Consciousness" [Block2003] when he stated: "Not only do we lack a ground of belief [to decide something as conscious vs not conscious], but we lack a conception of any ground of belief".
+This has lead many to assume a metaphysical explanation is necessary.
+Ned Block elegantly summarised this intuitional gap in "The Harder Problem of Consciousness" [Block2003] when he stated: "Not only do we lack a ground of belief [to decide something as conscious vs not conscious], but we lack a conception of any ground of belief".

 I posit that the error here is our intuition itself.
 The question of phenomenal consciousness is so hard to measure that we are left with little else than intuition to guide our judgements.
 But our intuitions on the subject tend to be contradictory; between individuals, and even from the same individual.
 Our intuitions are so strong that they make it hard for us to consider the possibilities rationally, and thus they may actually be leading us astray.